rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 ## Introduction

 This plugin adds a consistent-hash exchange type to RabbitMQ.
-This exchange type uses consistent hashing ([intro blog post 1](http://www.martinbroadhurst.com/Consistent-Hash-Ring.html), [intro blog post 2](http://michaelnielsen.org/blog/consistent-hashing/)) to distribute messages between the bound queues.
-It is recommended to get a basic understanding of the concept before evaluating this plugin.
+This exchange type uses consistent hashing (intro blog posts: [one](http://www.martinbroadhurst.com/Consistent-Hash-Ring.html), [two](http://michaelnielsen.org/blog/consistent-hashing/), [three](https://akshatm.svbtle.com/consistent-hash-rings-theory-and-implementation)) to distribute messages between the bound queues.
+It is recommended to get a basic understanding of the concept before evaluating this plugin and its alternatives.

 [rabbitmq-sharding](https://github.com/rabbitmq/rabbitmq-sharding) is another plugin that provides a way to partition a stream of messages among a set of consumers